tnevolin/FO2FairPlay/README.md

 * PE stretches weapon reach range *compensating* 4% range penalty per 1 PE.
 It does not *improve* the chance to hit.
 Still desirable stat for ranged combattant but not absolutely crucial one.
 * Sharpshooter works as advertised.
 * Weapon long/scope range have better longer range accuracy bonus but penalized up close.
 They are no longer superior to regular (short range) weapons at all distances and have their weapon specialization niche.
-* Weapon long/scope range close targetting distance penalty keeps the same steady -4% per hex fall rate relieving player from frustration from bad positioning and need to count every hex.
+* Weapon long/scope range close targetting distance penalty keeps the same steady -4% per hex fall rate relieving player from accidentally bad positioning frustration and constant need to count every hex to the target.

 # Future ideas